TeliaSoneraNorge/styleguide/README.md

 ## Deployment

-We use Concourse for build and deploy and the pipeline can be found at [https://concourse.common-services.telia.io/teams/channel-api/pipelines/styleguide](https://concourse.common-services.telia.io/teams/channel-api/pipelines/styleguide).
+We use Github Actions for build and deploy and the pipelines can be found at [https://github.com/TeliaSoneraNorge/styleguide/actions](https://github.com/TeliaSoneraNorge/styleguide/actions).
 If you do not have access here and think you should have, post in the `#styleguide` channel on slack.

 When a new feature/branch is merged to master, a new build of Storybook is automatically deployed.
-You can check the Slack channel `#styleguide-deploy` to verify when the deploy has completed.
+TODO: Add step in pipeline to post message to the Slack channel `#styleguide-deploy` to verify when the deploy has completed.

 ### React component library package

-After the deploy of the website is complete you can in the Concourse pipeline trigger a version update.
+After the deploy of the website is complete you can in the "Publish to npm" action trigger a version update.
 You can choose between major, minor and patch version update.
 See `VERSIONS.md` for more details on which to choose.

-To trigger the version update in concourse, click on the task that matches you version update and press the plus sign in the top-right corner.

 Remember to write a description in `VERSIONS.md` if it is a noteworthy change.